Car insurance renewal guide

 Practical steps to lower your premium

-• Enroll in a telematics program: Programs like IntelliDrive or DriveSense monitor driving habits and may reward safe drivers with discounts of up to 25%.
+• Enroll in a telematics program: Some providers offer programs to monitor driving habits and may reward safe drivers with discounts of up to 25%.

 • Opt for usage-based insurance: If you drive fewer kilometers annually, some insurers may offer a pay-per-kilometer policy that reduces costs.